Avik9/Sequitur-Algorithm/README.md

 Each block will start with a "start of block" (SOB) mark and end with an "end of block" (EOB) mark, with intervening rules separated by "rule delimiter" (RD) marks.
-There must be at least one rule in each block, so if EOF is reached before any data is read for a block, you will not output any SOB or EOB but instead will go directly to outputting EOT.
+There must be at least one rule in each block, so if EOF is reached before any data is read for a block, I will not output any SOB or EOB but instead will go directly to outputting EOT.
 A special case of this is where there is no data at all in the input.
 In that case, the compressed output will consist simply of SOT followed immediately